jamesmili/NBA-alerts/README.md

 # NBA Alerts

-A chrome extension that keeps you updated with any NBA related news.
+A chrome extension built with React that keeps you updated with any NBA related news.

 How to install: